Kalay: Administration

+Education

+Kalaymyo, especially a living place for Chin Ethnic, is a significant town in the Sagaing Region of Myanmar, near the border with Chin State and India.
+The town itself has a historical educational background dating back to the arrival of the American Baptist Missionaries in 1899 and has grown in importance due to cross-border trade and multicultural civilization.
+There are multiple higher education institutions and universities in Kalay, which can lead a future generation to potential development and literacy improvement.

+According to General Administration Department of Kalaymyo reports, the education system comprises with 42 government primary schools, 77 middle schools, and 45 high schools, sustaining a 91.3% literacy rate.
+In 2022–23, total enrollment reached 14,893 students—1,612 in primary, 4,051 in middle, and 9,230 in high schools—with 1,036 qualified teachers yielding an average student–teacher ratio of 14:1 (11:1 in primary, 12:1 in middle, 16:1 in high); 65% of instructors hold bachelor’s degrees.

+Vocational training high school, and nursing and midwifery training school support the town's needs for health recovery and professional workers for ongoing multidimensional development.
+In Kalaymyo, there are three main universities: Kalay University, Technological University, Kalay, and University of Computer Studies, Kalay.

 Economy

-The economy of Kalay is dependent upon agriculture but it is also an industrial town.
-Cars, jeeps, trucks, fire engines, trailers, three-wheeled motorcycles are manufactured in the Kalay Industrial Estate.
+The economy of Kalay is dependent upon agriculture, but it is also an industrial town.
+Cars, jeeps, trucks, fire engines, trailers, and three-wheeled motorcycles are manufactured in the Kalay Industrial Estate.
 The town is the hub of trading activity with India across the border.

 Kalay Township is unable to meet its own food requirements, although it exports food to neighbouring towns and cities.
 It has 80000 acre under paddy, 10000 acre under peas, and 40000 acre under cooking oil crops.
 The irrigation dam in RāZāJo village will provide water to grow more crops under irrigated conditions.

 Kalay Township has teak, ironwood (Pterocarpus indicus), the large timber tree Shorea obtusa, Shorea robusta and many other species of tree.